yangwei999/robot-github-hook-dispatcher/README.md

-# robot-github-access
+# robot-github-hook-dispatcher
-this is the access layer to recieve the webhook message of github and dispatch them to the corresponding robots.
+This is the dispatcher that receives gitee's webhook messages and distributes them to the corresponding bots.